88vikram/pyebm/README.md

 ### (optional) DataTest:
 If given, DataTest will be used as a test-set to evaluate the disease progression model obtained using DataIn.

+## Explanation of Outputs:

+### ModelOutput:
+A stucture with the following fields:
+* BiomarkerList - List of Biomarkers used in EBM
+* BiomarkerParameters - Mixture Model parameters for the biomarkers
+* CentralOrderings - Central Ordering in different boostrap iterations.
+When bootstrapping is turned off, this gives the central ordering for the entire dataset.
+* MeanCentralOrdering - Mean Central Ordering among different bootstrap iterations.
+When bootstrapping is turned off, this is the same as CentralOrderings.
+* EventCenters - Event centers which determins how close the events are to each other.

+### SubjTrainAll:
+A list where each element is a pandas dataframe corresponding to different bootstrap iterations.
+Each dataframe consists of the the following fields :
+* PTID - patient identifiers used in training
+* Ordering - Subject-wise orderings of the subjects used for training the model
+* Weights - Probabilistic weights for the each position in the subject-wise ordering
+* Stages - Staging of each subject in the training dataset.

+### SubjTestAll:
+A list where each element is a pandas dataframe corresponding to different bootstrap iterations.
+Each dataframe consists of the the following fields:
+* PTID - patient identifiers used in testing
+* Ordering - Subject-wise orderings of the subjects used for testing the model
+* Weights - Probabilistic weights for the each position in the subject-wise ordering
+* Stages - Staging of each subject in the testing dataset.

 ### References: